Safety Under Scaffolding: How Evaluation Conditions Shape Measured Safety: Measurement Artifact Case Studies

-This episode demonstrates the sensitivity of benchmark-based safety measurement to scoring implementation.
-A single regex pattern produced errors of 32--41~percentage points, large enough to invert framework rankings on a safety benchmark.
-Our pre-registered specification curve analysis (Section~\ref{sec:specification-curve}), varying the scoring approach across 29 researcher degrees of freedom including answer extraction method, is designed to surface exactly this sensitivity.
-We report this case study to underscore that (i)~safety scores are at least as sensitive to \emph{how} answers are extracted as to \emph{what} the model said, and (ii)~evaluation pipelines require the same adversarial scrutiny as the systems they evaluate.
+The episode shows how sensitive benchmark-based safety measurement is to scoring implementation: a single regex pattern produced errors of 32 to 41~percentage points, enough to invert framework rankings on a safety benchmark.
+Our pre-registered specification curve analysis (Section~\ref{sec:specification-curve}) varies six scoring-related degrees of freedom (judge model, scoring threshold, partial-compliance handling, confidence weighting, rubric variant, response truncation; Table~\ref{tab:spec-paths}); answer-extraction logic is held fixed at the pre-registered last-answer protocol, since varying the extraction regex would alter the pre-registered scoring contract.
+Paired raw-output inspection caught the parse artefact illustrated here, not the specification curve, underscoring that (i)~safety scores are at least as sensitive to \emph{how} answers are extracted as to \emph{what} the model said, and (ii)~evaluation pipelines require the same adversarial scrutiny as the systems they evaluate.

 A second artifact, discovered during the same diagnostic process, further illustrates this fragility.
 Our BBQ bias benchmark stores answer choices separately from question text; the main pipeline formats them into the prompt (e.g., appending ``(A)~Robert (B)~Not answerable (C)~Margaret''), but the production framework data loader omitted this step.
 Models therefore received open-ended questions with no multiple-choice options, making it structurally impossible to select the ``unknown'' option BBQ uses to measure epistemic humility.
 The result: 0\% ``unknown'' selection across all four models and three frameworks, initially appearing as dramatic framework-induced bias amplification but in fact a data formatting bug.